Benefits of Blood Donation Side Effects Advantages

 What should you avoid before donating blood?

-Before blood donation, it is important to avoid certain things.
+Before donating blood, it is essential to avoid certain things.
 It ensures a safe and successful donation.
 Here are some things to avoid:

 • Avoid consuming alcohol for at least 24 hours before donating blood.